Small and Personalized Learning Environment

 Da Vinci Schools have community partnerships with many corporate, nonprofit and education institutions.
 Community partners offer students and faculty access to expert knowledge, industry-specific curriculum, internship opportunities, academic mentoring, teacher training, Early College programs, career guidance, and job shadowing experiences.
 We look to our community partners to help us define the real-world skill sets needed to prepare students for 21st century jobs in today's global economy.

-A partial list of Da Vinci Schools’ Community Partners include: Antioch University Los Angeles, Art Center College of Design, Belkin International, The Boeing Company, Cal State University-Los Angeles, Chevron Corporation, COMDEV, El Camino College, Gensler, High Tech High, iNACOL, Karten Design, LMU, Mattel, Northrop Grumman, Project Lead the Way, Raytheon, UCLA,, USC, Vistamar School and West L.A.
-College.
+A partial list of Da Vinci Schools’ Community Partners include: Antioch University Los Angeles, Art Center College of Design, Belkin International, The Boeing Company, Chevron Corporation, COMDEV, DirecTV, El Camino College, Gensler, High Tech High, iNACOL, Karten Design, LMU, Mattel, Northrop Grumman, Project Lead the Way, Raytheon, UCLA,, USC, Vistamar School, West L.A.
+College, and many others.

 Da Vinci students go on college visits each year, grades 9-12.
 College visits offer students a first-hand look at college life -- campus tours, information sessions on admissions and financial aid, student panels, and opportunities to attend class.
-During the 2010-2011 school year, Da Vinci students visited USC, UCLA, Pepperdine, Harvey Mudd, UC Irvine, Cal Tech and UC San Diego.
+In recent years, Da Vinci students have visited USC, UCLA, Pepperdine, Harvey Mudd, UC Irvine, Cal Tech, UC San Diego, and many other campuses.

-Internships are offered in the 11th grade in three categories: peer education and community based, leadership and advocacy at the non-profit level, and professional work experience.
+As part of our Work Experience Program, students work unpaid in an organization to learn on-the-job skills and to provide the organization with free help.
+The assignment is usually two afternoons a week for eight to ten weeks.
 By partaking in an internship, students build their resumes and learn valuable skills such as responsibility, organization, time management, discipline, teamwork, communication, leadership, customer service, negotiation, working well with diverse men and women, and more.

 Job shadow days provide 10th grade students with an opportunity to visit a professional work site and "shadow" a workplace mentor as he or she goes through a day on the job.
 This provides young people with an up-close look at how skills learned in school are put to use in the workplace.